top of page

 Modular Nozzle Architecture

-Interchangeable supersonic venturi configurations engineered to regulate dry ice interaction and impact footprint geometry.
+Interchangeable supersonic venturi configurations engineered to regulate nitrogen interaction and impact footprint geometry at the substrate interface.

 Propellant Versatility